 What are the Causes of Cellular Blue Nevus?
 (Etiology)

-- The cause of Cellular Blue Nevus formation is unknown
+- The cause of Cellular Blue Nevus formation is presently unknown

-- It is believed to be acquired due to certain unknown factors.
+- It is believed to be acquired due to certain factors that are yet to be identified.
 The cause may be probably genetic

 What are the Signs and Symptoms of Cellular Blue Nevus?